 I'd say with Game of Thrones it's a bit different because some people will experience it as a story of characters and character arcs while others are only interested in it for the politics, since a pretty massive portion of the show is dedicated to the politics of Westeros, so in that regard I'd say Game of Thrones can definitely be interpreted as more political than The Witcher 3, but whether or not it's the characters or politics that are the focus of the story is something you'll have to decide for yourself.

 Yet if the subject of a book is "Hero struggles, eventually beats bad guy, the end," even the existence of politics in that story wouldn't make it political.
 Most stories in fact can be labeled as having the "hero's journey" as their subject matter.
-My current WIP Enid has loneliness as the subject matter (I changed my mind about The Pen Pal, I'll write that one after Enid).
+My current WIP Enid has loneliness and social dissonance as the subject matter (I changed my mind about The Pen Pal, I'll write that one after Enid).
 You'd need a tremendous suspension of disbelief to make every piece of art accommodate the worldview that all art is political.
 You'd have to ignore spoofs and gags that were created for cheap laughs, jump scares in horror films that were made for cheap scares, and fiery explosions that exist only to look cool.
 You'd have to turn a blind eye to anything that exists for its own sake and doesn't justify its existence with some random political message that was shoe-horned in at the last second.

 There's also the existence of tropes.